 If you are interested, please feel free to talk with our course consultant.

 Our teachers are all certified language teachers with a minimum of the following qualifications: Bachelor’s degree in teaching Chinese as a foreign language, Prior Chinese language teaching experience.
 We hire teachers not only on their academic merit or professional experience alone but also depending on their character.
 A great teacher is warm, accessible, enthusiastic and caring.

-If the language partner program feels insufficient, then we’d be happy to organize a specialized class for you that guarantee one-on-one lessons at the times that you choose.
+If the language partner program feels insufficient, then we’d be happy to organize a specialized class for you that guarantees one-on-one lessons at the times that you choose.
 Please contact us for the price for one-on-one specialized course.

 No, the paid lessons are not refundable.

-Yangshuo has the population of about 300,000 people living in the area of 1,428km².
+Yangshuo has a population of about 300,000 people living in the area of 1,428km².
 It’s a pretty small town.
-The West street is the center of the town, where there are many cafes/bars/western and Chinese restaurants, which is just 15 mins by bike from school.
-While if you go to the opposite direction, in just 5 mins walk from Omeida, you will find yourself in the beautiful countryside.
-Our location perfectly combines the convenient modern life and amazing nature.
+“West Street” is the center of the town, where there are many cafes/bars/Western and Chinese restaurants, which is just 20 minute walk from the school.
+In the opposite direction, 5 minute walk from Omeida, you will find yourself in the beautiful countryside.
+Our location perfectly combines the convenient modern life and amazing natural beauty.

 The local residents in Yangshuo all speak Mandarin.
 Though there is a native Yangshuo dialect, the town has enough tourist traffic that everyone is perfectly used to conversing in Mandarin.
 Outside of our campus, there shouldn’t be any local language limitations that prevent you from practicing your Chinese.

 The closest airport to Yangshuo is Guilin Liangjiang International Airport (KWL) which is about 1.5 hours by taxi to Omeida.
-If there is not direct flight from your city to Guilin airport, you may fly to one of China’s larger cities, say Hong Kong, Guangzhou, Shanghai or Beijing and from these locations, there are daily flights to Guilin.
+If there is not a direct flight from your city to Guilin airport, you may fly to one of China’s larger cities like Hong Kong, Guangzhou, Shanghai or Beijing.
+From these locations, there are daily flights to Guilin.
 If requested, we are able to arrange a taxi to pick you up from Guilin airport.
 The cost is 280RMB/taxi one way.

-If you need us to arrange a taxi to pick you up from your hotel in Yangshuo or the countryside to school, please just let us know your location and the time you need our driver to meet you.
+If you need us to arrange a taxi to pick you up from your hotel in Yangshuo or from the countryside to school, please just let us know your location and the time you need our driver to meet you.

 If you will arrive at school later than 8pm, we are able to book a room in nearby hotel at discounted price of 100RMB.

-air conditioning and heating
+- air conditioning and heating